Skip to main content

 Amy P. Nguyen

-Amy P. Nguyen (she/her) is a freshman majoring in Cognitive and Behavioral Neuroscience at Thurgood Marshall College.
+Amy P. Nguyen (she/her) is a sophomore majoring in Cognitive and Behavioral Neuroscience at Thurgood Marshall College.
 Amy seeks to study neuroscience in order to explore the “why” and “how” of human behavior.
 As a curious person, this field of study enables her to dive into and answer endless eccentric questions, as there are still so many puzzles to be solved and much knowledge to be unearthed.
 Beyond that, she believes that neuroscience is more than a field of scientific inquiry; it extends to understanding and combating social issues such as implicit biases.
 Through her college journey, Amy aims to continue her devotion to female advocacy and promoting inclusion in STEM.
 As a first-generation student, she aspires to bring her parents’ dreams as well as her own to fruition and be a role model to others like her, showing them that there are no limits to what they can achieve and that they should settle for nothing less than their dreams when it comes to STEM and beyond.

 • Amy T. Nguyen